 In the movies and television, science fiction deals primarily with images, so we might call it image-science-fiction.
-Since the show-business people and journalists who talk about inage-science fiction refer to it, abominably, as sci fi, suppose we call image-science-fiction i-sci-fi or, better yet, eye-sci-fi.
+Since the show-business people and journalists who talk about image-science fiction refer to it, abominably, as sci fi, suppose we call image-science-fiction i-sci-fi or, better yet, eye-sci-fi.

-"The Boom in Science Fiction", IASFM, Fall, 1979 Asimov on Science Fiction, pg.
-109
+"The Boom in Science Fiction", IASFM, Fall, 1979

 It is hard to think of anything really new or unusual - as Hollywood "sci fi" constantly demonstrates.

-"The Pre-Scientific Universe," IASFM, Summer 1979 Asimov on Science Fiction, pg.
-80
+"The Pre-Scientific Universe," IASFM, Summer 1979

 It is perfectly possible for a dreadful science fiction show (or dreadful anything show) to make a lot of money, but that doesn't make it one whit less dreadful, it simply tells us something about the audience.

-"What Makes Good Science Fiction", TV Guide,December 24, 1977 Asimov on Science Fiction, pg.
-242
+"What Makes Good Science Fiction", TV Guide,December 24, 1977

 Close Encounters of the Third Kind